The car battery may be one of the most important components of the car, as any problem with the battery might leave you

 1. Switch off the ignition & use safety equipment

-Before you begin to disconnect the battery, ensure that ignition is turned off and remove the key.
+Before you begin to disconnect the battery, ensure that the ignition is turned off and remove the key.
 Also leave the driver door open, because it can happen that the car will lock while replacing the battery.
 If you have an automatic, check if the car is in ‘Park’ position or it should be in the first gear in the case that the car has a manual transmission.
-Since the car battery holds an electric charge and is capable of releasing flammable gas as well, it is a good idea to put on some safety gloves and goggles.
+Since the car battery holds an electric charge and is capable of releasing flammable gas as well, it is strongly recommended to put on some safety gloves and goggles.

 2. Open the hood

 Once the ignition has been turned off, open the hood by pulling the hood lever or pressing the button which is usually located somewhere below and near the steering wheel.
 Refer to your car owner’s manual if you can’t find the hood lever.

 If your car battery is located under the hood, go towards the front of your car and open the hood.
 Use the rod to keep the hood standing in its place and then look for the battery’s negative terminal.
 The terminal may have a black cover on top of it and will have a negative (-) sign indicating that it is the negative terminal.

 Locate your car battery with the help of the owner’s manual.
 Sometimes it’s located in the trunk or under a seat.

 4. Disconnect the negative terminal of the battery

 You should always remove the negative battery terminal first, to reduce the risk of sparks which can make the car battery explode.